Dominica Citizenship by Investment in 2019

 Yes, you will be able to include your or your spouse’s parent(s) in your citizenship by investment application provided that your parents are 55 years or older.

-a. a spouse of the main applicant for Dominica citizenship; b. a child under 31 years old; c. parents or grandparents of the main applicant or his or her spouse above the age of 55 years.
+- parents or grandparents of the main applicant or his or her spouse above the age of 55 years;

 If you are not legally married, each partner will be required to submit his/her own application as a Single Applicant for Dominica citizenship.